douniaedben/douniaedben/README.md

 - 👋 Hi, I'm @douniaedben.
-- 👀 I'm interested in various areas of computer science and software development.
+- 👀 I'm interested in various areas of computer science and Data Science.

 <!---